ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/jekyll.md

 # Jekyll

+A **static site generator (SSG)** (see [https://www.staticgen.com/](https://www.staticgen.com/) is a compromise between using a hand-coded static site and a full content management system (CMS).
+You generate an HTML-only website using raw data (such as Markdown files) and templates.
+The resulting build is transferred to your live server.

+Jekyll, [Elevently](https://www.11ty.dev/docs/) and [hexo](https://hexo.io/docs/) are examples of SSG.

 Recuerda que GitHub provee un servicio de Hosting de páginas estáticas ([GitHub Pages](https://pages.github.com/)) que se sirven mediante Jekyll.

 * [Jekyll docs](https://jekyllrb.com/docs/)